lapatel22/ChIP-wrangler-repo/README.md

 Other optional arguments include:

- - threads: its highly recommended that the user sets how many threads are available for use, as multiple steps (e.g. trimming, alignment) are otherwise time consuming
+ - threads: it's highly recommended that the user sets how many threads are available for use, as multiple steps (e.g. trimming, alignment) are otherwise time consuming
  - umis: if the reads have UMIs, chosing this option means ChIP-wrangler will use umi_tools to deduplicate UMIs instead of autodetecting PCR duplicates with the standard method (which often overestimates duplicates)
  - paired: if reads are paired end, specifying --paired TRUE will allow ChIP-wrangler to align with paired end settings, otherwise, alignment will be single end.
- - force_overwrite: forces all intermediate files to be overwritten (effectively forcing ChIP-wrangler to perform every step even if some steps were previously completed).
-The default behavior of ChIP-wrangler is to autodetect the output files of each step, and skip if present, for all steps except for normalization factors.
+ - force_overwrite: forces all intermediate files to be overwritten, so  ChIP-wrangler performs every step even if some were previously completed.
+The default behavior of ChIP-wrangler is to autodetect the output files of each step, and skip if present, for all steps except for calculation of normalization factors.

         python scripts/wrangle_all.py
             --fastq_dir fastqfiles/